alire-project/resources/README.md

 # How does it work?

-During development `Resources` will use a `<CRATE_NAME>_PREFIX` environment variable, typically set by [Alire](https://alire.ada.dev), to find the root direcory of the crate.
-So `Resources` will work no matter how the sources a checked out (e.g. in Alire cache folder, as a pin with relative path, etc.).
+During development `Resources` will use a `<CRATE_NAME>_ALIRE_PREFIX` environment variable, typically set by [Alire](https://alire.ada.dev), to find the root directory of the crate.
+So `Resources` will work no matter how the sources are checked out (e.g. in Alire cache folder, as a pin with relative path, etc.).

 After installation, i.e. when the env variable is not set, `Resources` will use a relative path from the directory where the executable/shared library is